VaniOFX/DQN-divergence/blog_post.md

 - Given our constraints on computation and time, we do not do an exhaustive **hyperparameter search** over our 3 chosen environments.
 We focused on varying the discount factor and target network update frequency, yet even for those we considered only a few values.
 This means that the observed behavior might be different had we chosen different sets of hyperparameters.
 Ideally, we would want to average results over more hyperparameter settings.
 - Relating to the previous point, we **only use a pretty shallow neural network of 2 layers in all our experiments**.
 This might cause all methods to have an even harder time learning a difficult task such as the Mountain Car task.
 - We evaluate 25 seeds per setup.
 While this is better than 1, we would ideally want to have more seeds to base conclusions on, given the high variance of reinforcement learning methods.
-- We choose to use a proxy for divergence, soft divergence. **While this proxy is theoretically well motivated, it is still a proxy.** We don't know how it relates exactly to "actual" divergence.
+- We choose to use a proxy for divergence, soft divergence. **Despite this proxy being theoretically well-motivated, it is still a proxy.** We don't know how it relates exactly to "actual" divergence.
 - As mentioned in the previous section, our method of metric for soft divergence might no be very robust to outliers.
 Future studies could look at more robust versions of the metric.